 This QRA represents the first large-scale effort to model L. monocytogenes cross contamination at retail.
 The risk assessment model contributes to our understanding of L. monocytogenes transmission, survival, and growth in the retail environment and was used to evaluate how retail practices may impact the predicted risk of listeriosis.
-The approach used was to evaluate the public health effect of various mitigations under six different baseline conditions that may characterize a retail deli and the RTE food its serves.
+The approach used was to evaluate the public health effect of various changes in practices under six different baseline conditions that may characterize a retail deli and the RTE food it serves.

-The key findings from this assessment of risk of listeriosis associated with RTE foods prepared and served in retail deli operations include:
+The key findings from this assessment of listeriosis risk associated with RTE foods prepared and served in retail deli operations include:

 - Control Growth.
 Employing practices that prevent bacterial growth dramatically reduced the predicted risk of listeriosis, as observed in other L. monocytogenes risk assessments.
-The use of growth inhibitors for suitable products prevents growth of L. monocytogenes in RTE foods both at retail and during consumer home storage, leading to an overall dramatic reduction in the predicted risk of listeriosis (ca. 95%, see table).
+The use of growth inhibitors for suitable products prevents growth of L. monocytogenes in RTE foods both at retail and during consumer home storage.
+In this risk assessment, use of growth inhibitors led to an overall dramatic reduction in the predicted risk of listeriosis (ca. 95%, see table).
 The strict control of temperature during refrigerated storage in retail delis did reduce the predicted risk.
-The impact of this control is nevertheless lower as it reduces growth only during this specific storage (5-20% reduction according to the baseline and the scenario) (cf. "Temperature Control" baseline and growth inhibitor scenarios). - Control Cross Contamination.
+The impact of this control is nevertheless lower as it reduces growth only during this specific storage (5-20% reduction according to the baseline and the scenario) (see "Temperature Control" baseline and growth inhibitor scenarios). - Control Cross Contamination.
 Cross contamination of L. monocytogenes in the retail environment dramatically increases the predicted risk of listeriosis.
-Cross contamination during the routine operation of the retail deli is not amenable to a simple solution (cf. "Transfers and Slicer to 0" scenarios). - Control Contamination at its Source.
+Cross contamination during the routine operation of the retail deli is not amenable to a simple solution (cf. "Transfers and Slicer to 0" scenarios). - Control Contamination at Its Source.
 Increasing the concentration and transfers of L. monocytogenes from incoming products, the environment, or niches directly increases the predicted risk of illness.
 Increasing L. monocytogenes concentration in incoming product increased the predicted risk of listeriosis whether or not the contaminated RTE product itself supported growth.
 The increase in predicted risk was greater when the equivalent contamination occurred on product that supported the growth of L. monocytogenes (cf. predicted risks for "Incoming Growth Chub" baseline and "Incoming Non-growth Chub" baseline, as well as "Reduce Level" scenarios).

 - Continue Sanitation.
-Sanitation practices that eliminate L. monocytogenes from the deli area food contact surfaces results in a reduction in the predicted risk of illness.
-Cleaning and sanitizing food contact surfaces reduced the predicted L. monocytogenes levels in the deli area (cf. "No Sanitation" scenario).
+Sanitation practices that eliminate L. monocytogenes from deli FCS results in a reduction in the predicted risk of illness.
+Cleaning and sanitizing FCS reduced the predicted L. monocytogenes levels in the deli area (see "No Sanitation" scenario).
 Wearing gloves while serving customers reduces the estimated risk of listeriosis. - Identify Key Routes of Contamination.
-The slicer (for deli meats and cheeses) and the salad utensils (for deli salads) are sources of L. monocytogenes cross contamination to RTE foods.
-Control of L. monocytogenes cross contamination at these points during retail preparation and handling of RTE foods reduced the predicted risk of listeriosis (cf. "Transfers to 0" versus "Transfers and Slicer to 0" scenarios).
+The slicer is a primary source of L. monocytogenes cross contamination to deli meats and cheeses.
+Control of L. monocytogenes cross contamination at this point during retail preparation reduced the predicted risk of listeriosis (see "Transfers to 0" versus "Transfers and Slicer to 0" scenarios).

-In summary, this risk assessment improves our understanding of L. monocytogenes in the retail deli and should encourage improvements to retail food safety practices and mitigation strategies to further control L. monocytogenes in RTE foods.
-The 'what if' scenarios modeled in this risk assessment provide insight on how cross contamination, sanitary practices, and temperature control impact the predicted risk of listeriosis.
+In summary, this risk assessment improves our understanding of L. monocytogenes in the retail deli and is intended to encourage improvements to retail food safety practices and mitigation strategies to further control L. monocytogenes in RTE foods.
+The "what if" scenarios modeled in this risk assessment provide insight on how cross contamination, sanitary practices, and temperature control impact the predicted risk of listeriosis.
 This risk assessment is based on an extensive amount of information gathered through partnerships with academia and input from stakeholders.
-Additional data would be useful to refine and improve the predictions made by the "Virtual Deli" model.
-Additional data would be useful to further explore how more specific retail practices and conditions (e.g., equipment design) impact the risk of listeriosis.
+Additional data would be useful, to refine and improve the predictions made by this "Virtual Deli" model and to further explore how more specific retail practices and conditions (e.g., equipment design) impact the risk of listeriosis.